mihirchronicles/mihirchronicles.github.io/content/essays/monkey-management.md

 Product passed the monkey to Design after finalizing requirements based on the expert knowledge about the business and its customers.
 It was system-imposed meaning there is an active support required from cross-functional teams.
 Ignoring will result in penalty, though not a direct penalty.

 Engineering passed the monkey back to Product and Design because requirements need further clarification.
-Product can decide to descope or influence for support to deliver on original requirements.
+Product can decide to de-prioritize or influence for support to deliver on original requirements.
 Design is now expecting Product to provide clarification.
 Product either can make on-the-spot decision or might need more time to collect information before informing Engineering and Design with next steps.

-Where is the monkey?
+Where is the monkey?
 Product!

 If Product does not get this monkey off its back soon, frustration will grow and Leadership will follow-up because of lack of momentum.